bacstitchdna/.github/README.md

 Hi!
-Check out [bacstitchdna.com](bacstitchdna.com) for more information about how to get in contact with us
+Check out [our website](https://bacstitchdna.com/) for more information about how to get in contact with us